Drafted: ROUND: 1 - Pick Number: 20 (SEA)

 - Spent most of his college career playing in the slot - so it remains to be seen how he will stand up as an outside threat

-Scouting Report: SummarySmith-Njigba begins the 2022 campaign as one of the top receivers in college football – if not the top receiver – and a candidate for national honors After an outstanding season when he led Ohio State with school-record totals of 95 receptions and 1,606 receiving yards on a team that also featured first-round NFL Draft picks Garrett Wilson and Chris Olave.
+Scouting Report: SummarySmith-Njigba began the 2022 campaign as one of the top receivers in college football – if not the top receiver – and a candidate for national honors After an outstanding season when he led Ohio State with school-record totals of 95 receptions and 1,606 receiving yards on a team that also featured first-round NFL Draft picks Garrett Wilson and Chris Olave.

 How other scouting services rate Jaxon Smith-Njigba (Overall Rank)